JOJ0/joj0.github.io/_posts/2018-1-15-mpc-service.md

 For recommendations where to buy the switches and what types you need, jump to [bottom of post](#get_switches)

 Ok, so this is the Photo-Love-Story.
-If you click on the thumbnails I put some short descriptions, for example how many screws you'd have to take out or what to pay special attention to.
+If you click on the thumbnails you'll find some short descriptions, for example how many screws you'd have to take out or what to pay special attention to.
 If you've never soldered out a component before, watch a youtube video and practice on some junk first.
 Also: soldering-out with four hands is easier than with two!

 <div class="photo-gallery-frame clearfix">
   <ul class="photo-gallery-list">